astrofra/astrofra/README.md

 ### ***1995-1999*** ESAD Orléans, National Diploma in Fine Arts
 <sub>_(Formerly Institut d’Art Visuel d’Orléans)_</sub>

-During the curriculum offered by IAV, including traditional techniques practice (drawing, painting, photography, video), I was able to self-train in 3D computer graphics on Amiga hardware.
+During the curriculum offered by ESAD, including traditional techniques practice (drawing, painting, photography, video), I was able to self-train in 3D computer graphics on Amiga hardware.
 The machine was already obsolete, which allowed me to have a configuration close to a workstation for a budget compatible with a student's.
 My practice of Lightwave 3D resulted in various productions and participations in specialized press such as Amiganews or in newsletters with more confidential distribution.

 <br>